Napreth/VideoSemanticRepresentation/docs/README_EN.md

 ## **Overview**

-**VideoSemanticRepresentation** is a lightweight framework for extracting semantic feature vectors from videos.
-It performs spatio‑temporal analysis on frame sequences using custom 3D convolution kernels and converts each video (or segmented block of frames) into a feature vector that can be used for video retrieval, similarity computation, and semantic matching.
+**VideoSemanticRepresentation** is a lightweight framework for video semantic feature extraction and clip retrieval.
+It performs spatio‑temporal analysis on video sequences with custom 3D convolution kernels, converts videos into feature vectors, and uses Euclidean distance for clip retrieval.

-The current sample experiment is based on the video "Bad Apple!!" and implements:
+The sample experiment is based on "Bad Apple!!".
+The current implementation includes:

-* Frame‑level grayscaling and processing in blocks of 30 frames (can be changed via `block` in `src/__main__.py`)
+- Frame‑level grayscaling and chunking by fixed duration
-* Custom 3D convolution kernels (motion / shape / inversion / edge, etc.)
+- Custom 3D convolution kernels (motion/shape/inversion/edge, etc.)
-* Mean aggregation over the valid convolution region to obtain a per‑block feature vector
+- Mean aggregation over the valid region of convolution results to obtain a per‑block feature vector

-### **Version Update**
+### **Version History**

-Version **v0.2.0** migrates computation to the GPU using CuPy, significantly improving performance.

----
+**v0.3.0 (2025‑11‑09)**
+Implements video retrieval and refactors the overall feature extraction architecture.
+- Implemented segment‑level video retrieval based on Euclidean distance
+- Unified feature extraction logic into the `feature` module
+- Improved logging and cache directory structure (moved to `cache/`)
+- Added docstrings for each module

+**v0.2.0 (2025‑11‑08)**
+Introduces GPU acceleration and improves feature extraction accuracy.
+- Migrated from NumPy/SciPy to CuPy for GPU acceleration
+- Changed feature computation to time‑normalized approach to support videos with different frame rates

+**v0.1.0 (2025‑11‑07)**
+Implements the prototype of the core video semantic representation framework.
+- Video feature extraction based on custom 3D convolution kernels
+- Basic pipeline for grayscaling and block processing

 ## **Quick Start**

 ### **Environment Requirements**

-* Python 3.10+ (required by NumPy 2.x / SciPy 1.16)
+- Python 3.10+ (required by NumPy 2.x / SciPy 1.16)
-* NVIDIA GPU and compatible CUDA driver (CuPy for GPU acceleration)
+- NVIDIA GPU and compatible CUDA driver (CuPy for GPU computation)
-* Dependencies listed in `requirements.txt`
+- See `requirements.txt` for dependencies

 ### Windows (PowerShell)